IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 | cp4waiops.eventManager.imageCatalog | string | icr.io/cpopen/ibm-operator-catalog:latest | The image catalog for Event Manager.
 | cp4waiops.eventManager.channel      | string | v1.7                                      | The subscription channel for Event Manager.

-These parameters are invisible when you create the Argo CD App from UI, but you can add them when filling in the Argo CD App form in the `HELM` > `VALUES` field.
-For example:
+These parameters are invisible when you create the Argo CD App from UI, but you can add them when filling in the form in `HELM` > `VALUES` field.

+For example, adding following YAML snippet to `HELM` > `VALUES` field will install AI Manager and Event Manager using custom imageCatalog and channel:

 ```yaml
 cp4waiops: